-Josh Bartok (Jiun Roshi) is the abbot (head teacher and spiritual director) at the Greater Boston Zen Center.
-He is a Dharma heir of James Ishmael Ford Roshi in both of Roshi's Fords lineages: the ordained Soto Zen lineage of Jiyu Kennett, and the koan introspection lineage of John Tarrant.
+Josh Bartok (Jiun Roshi) is spiritual director of the Greater Boston Zen Center.
+He is a Dharma heir of James Ishmael Ford Roshi in both of Roshi Ford's lineages: the ordained Soto Zen lineage of Jiyu Kennett, and the koan introspection lineage of John Tarrant.

 Additionally, Josh's Dharma teaching is influenced by the Zen teaching of Ezra Bayda and Shin (Pure Land) Buddhism as taught by Shinran Shonin, and interpreted by Tai and Mark Unno.

-In August of 2012, Josh was elected as one the Guiding Teachers of Boundless Way Zen.
-He is a full member of the Soto Zen Buddhist Association and the American Zen Teachers Association, and is a Friend (nonvoting member) of the Lay Zen Teachers Association.
+Josh is a full member of the Soto Zen Buddhist Association and the American Zen Teachers Association, and is a Friend (nonvoting member) of the Lay Zen Teachers Association.
 Josh has served on the Board of Directors for the Barre Center for Buddhist Studies, and on the planning committee of the first-ever Next-Generation Dharma Teachers event, part of the Mahasangha Gathering that took place at Garrison Institute in July of 2011.
 As senior editor at Wisdom Publications, Josh served as in-house staff editor for almost 200 books in all traditions of Buddhism.

 He is the co-author, with Ezra Bayda, of Saying Yes To Life (Even the Hard Parts), and the authoring editor of Daily Wisdom, More Daily Wisdom, Lama Zopa Rinpoche's How to Be Happy, and Lama Yeshe's When the Chocolate Runs Out.